vict-shevchenko/reactive-mobx-form/README.md

 2. Make it right
 3. Make it fast

+Starting of version `0.2.10` library contains all basic functionallity for handling simple and complex(nested) forms.
+For now I will focus on its documentation and differnt improvements(performace and code organization).
+API should left stable for some time.
+If you are using a library and require any help, please create an issue.

 ## Motivation
  Working with forms was always a pain in web development.
 This library is an attempt to solve it for MobX and React users.